-If you intend to be a representative of a licensed corporation of Type 6 regulated activity that engages in sponsor work, you are required to satisfy additional competence requirements.
-In particular, under paragraph 1.4A.1 of the Sponsor Guidelines (Appendix I of the Fit and Proper Guidelines), you may have to pass the Licensing Examination Paper 16 administered by the Hong Kong Securities and Investment Institute.
+5.4.1 If you intend to be a representative of a licensed corporation of Type 6 regulated activity that engages in sponsor work, you are required to satisfy additional competence requirements.
+In particular, under paragraph 4.1 of the Sponsor Guidelines (Appendix A to the Guidelines on Competence), you may have to pass the Licensing Examination Paper 16 administered by the Hong Kong Securities and Investment Institute.